BennoKrojer/reasoning-over-facts/README.md

 # Are Pretrained Language Models  Symbolic Reasoners over Knowledge?
 This repository contains the code for ["Are Pretrained Language Models  Symbolic Reasoners over Knowledge?"](https://arxiv.org/pdf/2006.10413v2.pdf).

 We provide a way to generate datasets that contain triples of the form "entity relation entity".
-These triplets follow different relational or logical rules.
+These triplets follow different symbolic rules.
-We then train BERT from scratch on this data and evaluate its ability to generalize and these rules.
+We then train BERT from scratch on this data and evaluate its ability to generalize these rules.
-While we trained on BERT, this data generation process can in principle be used for testing any kind of language model.
+While we trained on BERT, this data generation process can in principle be used for testing any kind of pre-trained language model.
-The possible rules are:
+We investigate the following symbolic rules:
 - equivalence
 - symmetry
 - inversion